Wealthype/smart_search/README.md

 ## Features

 - Search products by name or ISIN
+- Filter results by Ptf Modello (including an option to show only products present in any portfolio)
+- Asset Class (`asset_class_to_report`) and Private Markets filters available in a collapsed "Advanced Filters" section
 - View detailed product information organized in categories:
-  - Basic Information (ISIN, Product Name, Asset Class, Product Type)
+  - Basic Information (ISIN, Product Name, Asset Class (`asset_class_to_report`), Product Type)
   - Risk and Market Information (Risk Level, Minimum Lot, Private Markets)
   - Satisfactions (Income, Multi Manager, Growth, etc.)
 - Find similar products using a weighted distance metric